 What is the process for converting trees into paper?

-The paper-making process starts with the tree’s wood.
+Its all starts with wood if you want to make paper from trees.
 The wood is ground into small pieces and mixed with water to create a pulp.

 This is then squeezed and strained to remove the excess water.
 This process creates a sheet of wet paper that will go through many drying and finishing steps which depend on the type of paper being made.
 The sheets are then cut into individual squares for use in printing.

 How many trees are needed to make one ream of paper?

 One ream of the paper consists of 500 sheets, and it takes about one tree to make one sheet.
 If we consider that, on average, a tree yields about 20 sheets of paper, then it would take about 10 trees to make a ream.
 How many Trees are there in the World?